 |Rookie of the Year||Eloy Jimenez (OF, White Sox)|

 |Most Valuable Player||Ronald Acuña Jr. (OF, Braves)|

 |Manager of the Year||Dave Martinez (Nationals)|

-As always, I will revisit these predictions after the season.
+As always, I am excited that baseball is back and will revisit these predictions after the season.